Matteo Mancosu: Villacidrese

 Mancosu moved to another Sardinian team in 2006.
 He will play the next 4 seasons for Villacidrese.
-In his first 3 seasons there, in 91 matches in Serie D Mancosu scored 43 goals, 18 of whose while leading them to promotion in 2008–2009.
+In his first three seasons there, in 91 matches in Serie D Mancosu scored 43 goals, 18 of whose while leading them to promotion in 2008–09.
 Mancosu played the fourth and final season for Villacidrese in Seconda Divisione, scoring 7 goals in 22 matches.

 Latina

-Mancosu moved to his first team outside Sardinia only in 2010–2011, at the age of 25.
-He played for one season for Latina in Seconda Divisione, scoring just 5 goals in 20 matches.
+Mancosu moved to his first team outside Sardinia only in 2010–11, at the age of 25.
+He played for one season for Latina in Seconda Divisione, scoring 5 goals in 20 matches.

 Vigor Lamezia

-Mancosu moved then to Vigor Lamezia in 2011–2012.
+Mancosu moved then to Vigor Lamezia in 2011–12.
 He played for the Calabrian side only that season, in Seconda Divisione, and he went to score 20 goals in 37 matches, a career best.

 Trapani

 Mancosu finally got the chance to debut in Prima Divisione when he joined Trapani in the summer of 2012.
 Specifically selected to improve a squad that had been very close to the promotion the previous year, Mancosu lead the Sicilian side to a historic first promotion in Serie B scoring 15 times in 29 matches.

 Mancosu has been leading the forward line of Trapani also during the 2013–14 Serie B season, scoring 19 goals in the first 27 matches, a record for a rookie.
 He finished the season as the top-scorer in Serie B with 26 goals in 40 appearances.